cerb/cerb.github.io/_packages/github-bot.md

                   },
                   {
                     "action": "prompt_text",
                     "placeholder": "(e.g. PC Load Letter!?
-What the fuck does that mean?)"
+What the frak does that mean?)"
                   },
                   {
                     "action": "_set_custom_var",